ryanlonergan/ryanlonergan.github.io/portfolio/100_days.md

   </tr>
   <tr>
     <td>36</td>
-    <td><strong>Stock Alert</strong> - a SMS alert that checks a stock's closing prices and if a significant change is detected, it sends a text to the user letting them know about the change along with recent news articles for the company</td>
+    <td><strong>Stock Alert</strong> - a SMS alert that checks a stock's closing prices and if a significant change is detected, it sends a text to the user letting them know about it along with recent news articles for the company</td>
     <td><a href="https://github.com/ryanlonergan/100_days_of_projects/tree/main/day_36_stock_alert" target="_blank"><img src="/assets/img/github_logo.png" alt="View Project on Github" class="button_round"></a></td>
   </tr>
   <tr>
     <td>35</td>
-    <td><strong>Rain Alert</strong> - a SMS alert that checks the weather forecast through the OpenWeather API and sends a text to let the user know that it may rain</td>
+    <td><strong>Rain Alert</strong> - a SMS alert that checks the weather forecast through the OpenWeather API and sends a text to let the user know that they may want to bring an umbrella</td>
     <td><a href="https://github.com/ryanlonergan/100_days_of_projects/tree/main/day_35_rain_alert" target="_blank"><img src="/assets/img/github_logo.png" alt="View Project on Github" class="button_round"></a></td>
   </tr>
   <tr>